* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 10 seconds may not seem long, but the short intervals are the key to a good aglio e olio.

-Being able to stir the pasta regularly helps to re-emulsify the sauce and ensure the pasta reheats evenly.
+Being able to stir the pasta regularly helps to re-emulsify the sauce and ensures the pasta reheats evenly.
 Also, you can take the pasta out as soon as it’s warm enough for you, so you don’t overheat it and turn the pasta mushy.

 How to store aglio e olio

 To store aglio e olio, wait for the pasta to cool and then transfer it to an airtight container.
-You can keep aglio e olio in the fridge for 4-5 days but aim to eat it as soon as possible.
+You can keep aglio e olio in the fridge for 4-5 days, but aim to eat it as soon as possible.
 The longer you leave the pasta, the more sauce it will absorb, and the mushier the texture will become.

 The oil in the sauce should stop the pasta from sticking together too much.